FlowingCode/DevelopmentConventions/conventional-commits.md

 ### 2. Scope
 Optional.
 Provides additional contextual info.
 The scope (if any) is written surrounded by parenthesis.
 A scope name consists of a noun describing a section of the codebase.
 The granularity of scopes and their allowed values are defined on a per-project basis.

-Addons projects define the scope `demo` for those changes affecting the demo source code; other changes use the unnamed scope.

 ### 3. Subject
 Required.
 A succinct description of the change: